Efficient Evader Detection in Mobile Sensor Networks: Mobile coverage problems and theoretical tools

-We note that each boundary cycle corresponds to a connected component of the complement of the graph.
+We note that each boundary cycle corresponds to a connected component of the complement of the graph~\cite{EvasionPaths,vijayan1982planarity}.
+As a consequence, each boundary cycle corresponds either to a connected component of the complement of the alpha complex, or alternatively to a 2-simplex of the alpha complex.
 Therefore, the boundary cycles will allow us to identify the Reeb graph of the uncovered region in spacetime.